FalkensMaze1983/ultimate_addon/README.md

 # Community Add-on

+## (Last verified on firmware version 3.0.11)

 This is an unofficial guide to packing your own apps into an  "Add-on Image" for use on AtGames' Legend Ultimate home arcade.

 ## Disclaimer
 We are not obligated to provide updates or fixes to this guide.
 We are not responsible if the app you developed damages or voids the warranty on the Legends Ultimate home arcade.
 Please use this guide responsibly, as we are strong believers in intellectual property rights and do not advocate copyright infringement in any way.
 It is the sole responsibility of the developer to obtain any and all rights to use and/or distribute any and all software and related items packaged.